ota-meshi/eslint-plugin-astro/docs/user-guide.md

         node: true,
         "astro/astro": true,
       },
+      // Allows Astro components to be parsed.
       parser: "astro-eslint-parser",
       // Parse the script in `.astro` as TypeScript by adding the following configuration.
       parserOptions: {
         parser: "@typescript-eslint/parser",
         extraFileExtensions: [".astro"],
+        // The script of Astro components uses ESM.
         sourceType: "module",
       },
       rules: {